Equalities & Additional Intervention

-Pupil Premium funded activity during 2016 -17 clearly relates to our improved outcomes (measured by the standard assessment tests called SATs) at the end of KS1 and 2.
-90% of our Y6 pupils entitled to pupil premium made at least expected progress by the end of Year 6 in reading, writing and mathematics with a significant proportion making very rapid progress, beyond the national expectation. .
+Pupil Premium funded activity during 2017 -18 clearly relates to our high quality outcomes (measured by the standard assessment tests called SATs) at the end of KS1 and 2.

-3. Additional Interventions: We provide a range on additional interventions including;
+3. Additional Interventions: We provide a range of additional interventions including;

 Maths and English Booster Sessions

-We offer before school booster sessions for pupils in Years 2 and 6 targeted at moving them forward in specific aspects of their maths and English learning.
+We offer before school booster sessions for pupils in all year groups from Year 1 to 6, targeted at moving them forward in specific aspects of their maths and English learning.
 These sessions are led by teachers and senior leaders and target groups in each year group which are identified as being vulnerable.

 Easter Booster Week

-We offer a week's taught time for identified target pupils from Year 6 during the Easter holiday.
+We offer a week's taught time for identified target pupils from Years 2 and 6 during the Easter holiday.
 This includes a significant group of our Free School Meal Ever pupils.
 The children receive 1-1 and small group tuition in reading, writing and mathematics, depending upon their identified target area.

 Read Write Inc.